utunga/thankful/doc/whitepaper.md

 As noted below, clearing acknowledgements by circles of reciprocity is rationally advantageous to nodes (and to be preferred over the alternative of default or clearance by payment).
 For this reason apps would also play a role in notifying users of any opportunities to do this (see below section on notification and reputation).

-## Trust lines and support for vulnerable people
+## Trust lines

 Vested acknowledgements don't have to be exercized right away.
 In the case of 'backed' acknoweldgements (only) this creates a 'trust line' essentially giving the recipient node a claim on the reserves of the giving node at any time after that.

 It may appear that it would make sense to immediately exercize any vested acknowledgements.
 In the case of nodes which you are unlikely to interact with in future - ie strangers - it is unarguably true that the rational choice is to exercize the claim straight away.
 When used as a form of 'payment' to strangers outside the close support network - for instance if used to purchase bread at the dairy - this would be the expected behavior.

+#### Rationality of trust line networks

-However in the case of others in your close network (neighbors, friends or family) it could be the strictly rational choice to keep an unexercized trustline open.
+However, in the case of others in your close network (neighbors, friends or family) it could be the strictly rational choice to keep an unexercized trustline open.
 Doing this creates an incentive on the part of the giving node to ensure that the recipient (you) is not going to **need** to exercize their trustline in future.
 Essentially leaving a trustline open is a form of collective insurance or collective responsiblity against unexpected events.
 This is similar to the way that the Tiv people of Africa were described (in [Debt: The first 500 years](https://en.wikipedia.org/wiki/Debt:_The_First_5000_Years) as wanting, over the long term, for neighbors to reciprocate on gifts given but at the same never to quite get back to 'zero' thus symbolizing the ongoing existence of a relationship.
 Rationally speaking, however, a node needs to weigh this dynamic against the 'tragedy of the commons' dynamic that it makes sense to grab your share of the reserves from before another party does the same.
 It also creates a 'run on the banks' danger which still exists, although in a more diffuse form on such a network.
 Rational actors may choose to exercize their trust lines simply to reduce leverage in their surrounding network.

 #### Transitivity of trust lines